wp-plugins/bulk-delete/readme.txt

 *   max_input_time = 30; Maximum amount of time each script may spend parsing request data
 *   memory_limit = 256M ; Maximum amount of memory a script may consume (8MB)

-Additional FAQ and troubleshooting guide can be found in the [Plugins's homepage][1]
+Additional FAQ and troubleshooting guide can be found in the [Plugins homepage](http://sudarmuthu.com/bulk-delete)

 == Screenshot ==